cozec/avatar-voice-assistant/README.md

 # Voice Assistant

 A web-based voice assistant application that provides a voice-in, voice-out experience.
 This application uses speech-to-text (STT/ASR) to transcribe user speech, processes the text using Large Language Models (LLMs), and returns audio responses using text-to-speech (TTS).
+Link to demo page.

 ## Features